 |

-A big kitchen flooring trend for 2024 is buff sandstone tiles - offering the ultimate neutral with soft pale wash tones and unique texture.
+Offering the ultimate neutral with soft pale wash tones and unique tones, buff sandston kitchen tiles will be a trend for 2025 in flooring.
 Sandstone, like limestone, is a hardwearing and practical option ideal for kitchen tiles, the texture also provides grip underfoot.
 Buff coloured tiles complement the much-loved modern country look and also work with an array of different paint colours.
 The Abbey sandstone flooring is suitable for both indoors and outdoors and capture this on-trend buff, neutral palette perfectly.

 Stone Look Kitchen Floor Tiles